jibon0070/media-online-billing-issues/README.md

 # media-online-billing-issues
-This is an issue repo for another private repo
+This is an issue repo for private repo called media-online-billing